VDIGPKU/HENet/README.md

 ## Getting Started

 [KnowVal](https://github.com/VDIGPKU/KnowVal), [HENet](https://github.com/VDIGPKU/HENet), [R4Det](https://github.com/VDIGPKU/R4Det), [RCBEVDet](https://github.com/VDIGPKU/RCBEVDet), and [TEOcc](https://github.com/VDIGPKU/TEOcc) were developed under the same framework.
+You can easily merge these repositories into one.
-If you have configured the environment for any one of them, you do not need to reconfigure the environment and can easily merge these repositories into one.
+If you have prepared the environment for any of them, you do not need to create a new environment.

 ### Environment